Chillee/MovieRankings/README.md

 1. Lost in Translation
 1. Limitless
 1. Annie Hall (unfinished)
-1. There Will Be Blood (unfinished)
+1. There Will Be Blood (unfinished): I watched the first half, and I wasn't very engaged.
+I've heard some people mention that this movie is "80% drudgery made up with some phenomenal moments", so I want to finish this film at some point.
-1. The Imitation Game
+1. The Imitation Game: The worst film I've watched in a long time.
+I just didn't care for any of the characters.
+The fact that this movie drastically departs from Turing's real story, pitting him against the government, the coworkers, a Russian spy, or basically anything that will characterize Turing even more as an isolated tortured genius doesn't help.
+I tend to have a soft spot for movies like this, but I found this movie unbelievably boring.
-1. Under The Skin (unfinished)
+1. Under The Skin (unfinished): I have found the limits of how much "art house" I can handle in a movie.

 ## Kevin